Posted in General

 Damages That Can Be Claimed

 Survivors may have been dependent on the deceased in multiple ways.
 Children may lose care, support, guidance, financial stability, inheritance, and companionship.
 Spouses may lose consortium, and other family members may take on the debt of medical expenses and funeral costs.
 If you’ve suffered from any of these factors, you can claim them, even if they don’t have an exact monetary value.
-Taking your case to a wrongful death lawyer, like from Wiseman Bray, PLLC, can help determine how much you should ask for in a claim.
+Taking your case to a wrongful death lawyer, like Patterson Bray, can help determine how much you should ask for in a claim.